 How Will You Know if Your Operation is Making Money?

-Cash Flow, Net Worth and Profit – These are the three pillars that sustain a business, and all you need for a business to thrive in the long run.
+Cash Flow, Net Worth and Profit – These are the three pillars that sustain a business.
+All need to be positive for a business to thrive in the long run.

 Cash Flow tracks the cash dollars into and out of the farm business.
 You should be able to balance all of the money that came in and went out: